-For all Age Divisions, the IGB Australia and New Zealand Championships will take place in conjunction with the International History Bee and Bowl’s Australia and New Zealand Championships.
+For all age divisions, the IGB Australia and New Zealand Championships will take place in conjunction with the International History Bee and Bowl’s Australia and New Zealand Championships.
+The IGB Asian Championships will take place at Seoul Foreign School in Seoul, South Korea on Saturday, May 30, 2020.
 The IGB Australia and New Zealand Championships will likely take place on the Friday or Saturday of the IHBB Australia and New Zealand Championships weekend.
-The weekend this will all take place will most likely be in August-September 2018, but this is still being determined.
-Once it is set, it will be posted, along with the location (probably in or near Melbourne) on the IHBB Australia and New Zealand website as soon as it is available.
+The inaugural Australia and New Zealand Championships will take place most likely in June-September 2021.

 6. Will there be prizes?

-7. How can I best prepare for the IGB Australia and New Zealand Championships?
+7. How can I best prepare for the IGB Asian / Australia and New Zealand Championships?

-The best resource is the quiz bowl questions that have been used at the National Championships of the US Geography Olympiad from 2013 to 2016.
-These are available on the USGO website here.
+The best resource is the questions that have been used at past IGB Asian Championships which are available here.
+Please also see the quiz bowl questions that were used at the National Championships of the US Geography Championships from 2013 to 2016.
+These are available on the USGC website here.
 See www.quizbowlpackets.com for additional quiz questions in paragraph and “pyramidal” format though most of these questions do not have a geography focus.

 1. How do I qualify for the World Championships?

-- By scoring at least 75 on any version of the Championships Qualifying Exam during either the 2016-2017 academic year or the 2017-2018 academic year
+- By scoring at least 75 on any version of the Championships Qualifying Exam during either the 2018, 2019, or 2020 academic year

 - By finishing in the top 25% of finishers (either at a tournament site or across Australia and New Zealand combined) on the Championships Qualifying Exam